asyncfast/amgi/packages/amgi-aiokafka/README.md

-# aiokafka-acgi
+# amgi-aiokafka

 :construction: This package is currently under development :construction:

-ACGI will be here very soon
+AMGI will be here very soon

 ## Installation

 ```
-pip install aiokafka-acgi==0.8.0
+pip install amgi-aiokafka==0.8.0
 ```

 ## Contact